-Let's face it: you ideally want to be able to spend more than a day in Paris.
-It's a hugely interesting, rich, diverse city, and there's so much to explore.
-But if for some reason you only have 24 hours at your disposal during your first visit, you'll want to make that day a memorable-- and not too frazzling--one.
+Ideally, you'll want to be able to spend more than a day in Paris as it's a rich, diverse, historic city that is on most everyone's bucket list.
+But if for some reason you only have 24 hours at your disposal during your first visit, you'll want to make that day a memorable one.

-Here's what I definitely don't recommend to first-time visitors: trying to squeeze a top-ten attractions list in over the course of one rushed, frantic day.
-You're unlikely to enjoy such a cultural wild goose chase.
-Instead, I've put together a self-guided 24-hour itinerary that is both flexible and manageable at a fairly easy pace-- one that will show you some of Paris' most exciting and historic places, offers a fair bit of diversity, and allows you to make the most of your day-long sojourn without too much stress.
+On your first visit avoid trying to squeeze a top-ten attractions list in over the course of one rushed, frantic day.
+Instead, read up on how you can put together a reasonable 24-hour itinerary that is both flexible and manageable at a fairly easy pace.
+These suggestions will show you some of Paris' most exciting and historic places, offer a fair bit of diversity, and allow you to make the most of your day-long sojourn without too much stress.
 If you are lucky enough to have 48 hours, there is another itinerary, Visiting Paris in 48 Hours curated for your visit.